andrewwinters5000/klimakoffer/website/milestone7/milestone7_topics.md

 \toc

 Below we list different topics that could be investigated for milestone 7.
-If your group wants to propose an alternative or modified topic, this is okay, just contact us to discuss the new projecr area.
+If your group wants to propose an alternative or modified topic, this is okay, just contact us to discuss the new project area.

 ## Parameter sensitivity and uncertainty